Home Loan Experts

 It is still better if you pay out the debt so that the judgment can appear as “paid” on your credit file rather than remaining as “unpaid”.

-A person to person judgment is not credit-related.
+A person-to-person judgment is not credit-related.

 As an example, if someone fails to pay their City Council rates, the judgment cannot be listed on their credit file, since the judgment is not credit-related and the City Council does not hold a credit license.